kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 description of all class components, some of which have additional links to a more detailed documentation in the third part of the page.
 In this third part there is a detailed description of what the class does.
-Every time a class is used inside method declarations as either a para­meter or return value, a link to the documentation of this class is provided.
+Every time a class is used inside method declarations as either a parameter or return value, a link to the documentation of this class is provided.

 ..
 [1]